Warped Tour: Reception and controversies

 You play music because there's something inside of you that says you have to play music.
 Now you get bands like Fall Out Boy that are basically created in the studio.
 The Warped Tour changed it.
 Fuck it.
 I just don't like that shit.
 All the guys in the bands remind me of the jocks I hated in high school.
 To me a punk gig is a small sweaty club with the audience right in your face knocking over the mic stand and boogying off the energy.

-Keith Morris said that "These kids that are [playing] on the Warped Tour, they should have no choice but to go into the military, and go off to some desert somewhere and spend some time in the desert, rather than having some big, ultra mega record company giving them lots of money and paying for their hotels and buses, making sure their hair is trendy, and that they are wearing the proper clothes that all the kids like and wear, and all that fun shit."
+Keith Morris said, "These kids that are [playing] on the Warped Tour, they should have no choice but to go into the military, and go off to some desert somewhere and spend some time in the desert, rather than having some big, ultra mega record company giving them lots of money and paying for their hotels and buses, making sure their hair is trendy, and that they are wearing the proper clothes that all the kids like and wear, and all that fun shit."
 Morris' band the Circle Jerks would later appear on the 2007 edition of the tour.

 In 2013, Oliver Sykes, lead vocalist of Bring Me the Horizon, took to Twitter to announce that he was no longer allowed to start a mosh pit/wall of death.
 Kevin Lyman took to Twitter as well to say that audience members could create mosh pits and walls of death, but that someone in the audience had to initiate them rather than any band member because then they would be taking responsibility for any injuries, which could then lead to costly lawsuits.